Political Fundraising Scams During Election Season to Avoid

 If you’d like to make a donation to your favored campaign or cause, follow these tips:

-• Research any cause you’d like to donate to by researching FEC.gov or the Center for Responsive Politics.
+- Research any cause you’d like to donate by visiting FEC.gov or the Center for Responsive Politics.

 Spotting a Scam